5 Written questions

 5 Matching questions

-- What is the best color profile for web images?
+- What color is opposite Red on the color wheel?

 5 Multiple choice questions

 - 1 or 2

 - The intensity of the illumination is inversely proportional to the square of the distance from light to subject.
 At twice the distance from the subject, the light illuminates only 1/4 of the original.

 Bit depth refers to what? → Also called a gobo; it is a small panel usually mounted on a stand that shades some part of the subject or shields the lens from light that could cause flare

 What does "photomacrograph" or "macrophotograph" mean? → Black (0)